tiqi-group/pydase_service_base/README.md

 ### Database Module

 The Database module provides a robust and scalable solution for interacting with our PostgreSQL and InfluxDB databases.
+Both connections are managed using credentials provided through environment variables.

 #### PostgreSQL

-The PostgreSQL section includes a class for managing PostgreSQL database sessions (`PostgresDatabaseSession`).
+The PostgreSQL submodule includes a class for managing PostgreSQL database sessions (`PostgresDatabaseSession`).
 It provides a Pythonic interface to the SQL language using the `sqlmodel` library, and includes features for managing transactions and handling errors.

 #### InfluxDB

-The InfluxDB section provides a class (`InfluxDBConnection`) to manage connections to an InfluxDB server.
-This connection is established using credentials provided through environment variables.
-The class serves as a context manager to handle these connections, automatically opening and closing the connection when needed.
+The InfluxDB submodule provides a class (`InfluxDBConnection`) to manage connections to an InfluxDB server.
+This class serves as a context manager to handle these connections, automatically opening and closing the connection when needed.
 It provides functionalities for writing data points to a bucket and creating new buckets.

 ## Installation